glasnt/talks/2016_03_SydDevOps/slides.md

 FB - 20 hidden behind stickers, more on messenger
 Twitter: 5

-Gmail: hidden in the edit bar
+Gmail: hidden in the edit bar, plus

-Normally shortcut to reading format, except for Gmail - weird intermediate
+Normally shortcut to reading format except for Gmail - weird intermediate

 Basptiste reports this also happens in Google Slides edit mode